I'm no stranger to Chicago's pizza scene.

 It's a tough decision since there was so much variety on this tour.
 But, in the end, I think the Mark's Special at Pizano's takes the cake (or the pizza pan?).
 It was a deep dish pizza that wasn't overwhelming, and the mix of veggies and spices was absolutely perfect.

-Book a pizza tour in Chicago
+How to book a pizza tour in Chicago

 Want to go on a Chicago Pizza Tour yourself?
 I highly recommend doing so.
 Here's what you need to know: